 To let love exist.
 To let it live out its earthly life in the field where horses lay down, where tiny greens come up after a night of rain, gingerly greeting the belly of a beast who has come to its end.
 The light will dance on its mottled coat, muscles still soft, and we swear we can hear a heartbeat, but it is our own.
 Following the pulse through darkness, we stoke fires and sing songs, burning all night for the sailors who left in the storm.
 Ashes and decay enrich the soil of dreams, who grow like tangled vines towards the myth of the sun, whose warmth is now becoming real.
 We don’t know how we will change in the unfolding, we only know that we will.
 To let the earthquake of unfathomable beauty bring us to the ground, sculpting our flesh into something magic, into something we can finally love.
-To let love exist, to let our hopeful flesh grow into its own, abandoning understanding and blaming and comparing and falling into the trap of certainty.
+To let love exist, to let our strange shapes grow into their own, abandoning understanding and blaming and comparing and falling into the trap of certainty.
 We are more alive than that.
 The gift is allowing ourselves the rise and fall of our chest, the squeezing between ribs, the warmth and the glow of a heart set free to the world, with no promise of hands who will truly hold it, except our own.
-Belonging to mystery, we learn to trust the roses that fall at our feet, a path unfolding into a light so true, we will come to remember it as ourselves.
+Belonging to mystery, we learn to trust the roses that fall at our feet, a path merging into a light so true, we will come to remember it as ourselves.
 But even then, when these hearts overflow and spill onto the floor, we’ll let them stay there awhile, because the miraculous mess matches the drapes, and a little creature comfort is welcomed in times like these.
 To let love exist in its natural habitat, the boundless field.
 To hold the jewel in the wound.
 To hold it lightly.
 To hold it sacred.

 You are not the cardboard cut-out of the “worst thing you ever did.”
 Your silhouette extends infinitely, your flesh the expression of the desire to stand your ground in mid air, and finally jump.
 Breathe in & feel in your body your strength of being, even if you are exhausted.
 Feel the bravery that has carried you to now.
 The weight lifts knowing you did what you could with what you knew, and you continue forward in wonder.
 Feel how brutally tender it is to be human.
 Breathe out any shame that has settled in to your system, transmuting the heaviness with compassionate presence.
 Some of those experiences you label as “mistakes,” have been catalysts for tremendous growth that stretched you in unimaginable ways.
 You have taken responsibility for your role, release the rest.
 Honor the transformations and abandon the fear of “getting it wrong” by making the commitment stop abandoning yourself.
 Hold yourself as gently as you would a small creature, uncertain and groundless.
 You are here because you are awakening to something vital, the path unfolding with your own becoming.
 How closely can you nestle into the anxiety when it rises?
 Can you walk through the unknown and nurture the primal forces surging through you with a slow, steady softness?
 Could these currents you resist be the same ones that call you home to yourself?
 Your body does not lie, and sometimes it speaks so loudly it hurts.
 Can you get still enough to listen, and act from there?
 Beyond the comfort of knowing is the wisdom of feeling.
 My commitment, right alongside you: To hold myself tenderly with unconditional love and compassion.
 To never abandon myself again, by living in truth to myself through every season, knowing that this is my anchor through it all.
 To love what is hardest to love, bless what is hardest to bless, feel what is hardest to feel.
 To hold my heart as sacred and to follow the light within as I move through deeper waters, the golden thread guiding me through this wild darkness with courageous kindness, trusting in flight.